jspsych/jsPsych/docs/extensions/extensions.md

   var extension = {};

   extension.initialize = function(params){

-  }
+    // params are passed from the extensions parameter in jsPsych.init }

   extension.on_start = function(params){

-  }
+    // params are passed from the extensions parameter in the trial object }

   extension.on_load = function(params){

-  }
+    // params are passed from the extensions parameter in the trial object }

   extension.on_finish = function(params){
-    return {
+    // params are passed from the extensions parameter in the trial object return {
-      // any data that the extension will add to a trial }
+      // any data that the extension returns here will be added to the trial data }
   }